The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 It does so by embedding enforceable safeguards against domination, preserving continuity of rights and obligations, and creating structured mechanisms through which shared governance can operate.

 This Policy Paper sets out the legal, institutional, and operational logic of the Parity Accord.
-The model is federal in form but parity-based in constitutional design, described here as Paritary — a term reflecting governance traditions in which joint authority and equal representation are structurally embedded.
-Within this framework, federal mechanisms function as delivery architecture, while parity governs the conditions under which authority is exercised.
+The model adopts federal mechanisms for implementation but is parity-based in constitutional design, described here as Paritary.
+Within this framework, federal mechanisms function as delivery structures, while parity governs the conditions under which authority is exercised.
 Authority is therefore structured by constitutional condition rather than numerical dominance or political alignment.

 The organising principle is not federalism itself, but parity.
-Sovereignty is distributed, identity is protected, and institutional authority is balanced so that no tradition is subordinated to another.
+Authority is distributed, identity is protected, and institutional competence is balanced so that no tradition is subordinated to another.
 Parity operates as a governing logic of the system rather than an outcome dependent on political behaviour.

-At the centre of Ireland’s constitutional difficulty lies a persistent structural condition: two enduring communities share one political space, yet under traditional models the recognition of one identity has often been experienced as the negation of the other.
-The Parity Accord addresses this condition through enforceable constitutional balance, structured coexistence, and non-dominating institutional design.
+The framework addresses the persistent structural condition of two enduring communities sharing one political space, where recognition of one identity has often been experienced as the negation of the other.
+It does so through enforceable constitutional balance, structured coexistence, and non-dominating institutional design.
 Difference is accommodated through structure rather than resolved through victory.

 The framework affirms British identity in law, preserves Irish civic belonging, and recognises Northern Irish identity as a protected civic category, with no tradition defined through the exclusion of another.
-Partition is no longer treated as the organising constraint of governance; it is replaced by parity and consent as the basis of constitutional authority.
+The framework treats parity and consent as the basis of constitutional authority.
 The system shifts from territorial division to structured coexistence.

 A formal policy and institutional version of this document, prepared for judicial, constitutional, and legislative consideration, is available at: